HubSpot/drop/docs/intro.md

 ## Drop

 Drop is a Javascript and CSS library for creating dropdowns and other popups attached to elements on the page.
-Drops use [Tether.js](http://github.hubspot.com/tether) to efficiently position themselves.
+Drop uses [Tether.js](http://github.hubspot.com/tether) to efficiently position its elements.

 Thank you for considering Drop, we believe it's the best way of creating dropdown-style elements available right now.